themmj/working-with-memory/README.md

 ## 1. Prerequisites

 To build the demo executable `make` and `gcc` is required.
 Both are for example included in the `build-essential` package.
 If you are on Windows feel free to use a WSL or an SUSE image you may have installed.
 In terms of IDEs the sky is the limit.
+The repository can be cloned or downloaded as a zip, according to personal preference.

 ## 2. Build demo executable
 If the [prerequisites](#1-prerequisites) are met navigate to the demo directory.
 The command